Dark culture: Events

 Throughout history, highly significant events have evolved in the celebration and acknowledgement of movements surrounding dark culture.
 A significant event is World Goth Day, which originated in the United Kingdom in 2009; held on 22 May, its observance has spread internationally.
 Aspects of dark culture's fashion, music, and art are celebrated on this day and combine to honour the history of this movement and the inclusivity and dark expression that it represents.

-Events that celebrate the movement include festivals, such as Blackfield, Castle Rock, and Dark Dance which all focus exclusively on interpretations of dark culture.
-Other events that are not specifically attributed to the celebration of dark culture, however, feature dark music artists and bands include Amphi festival, Dark Malta festival, Secret Garden festival, and Zita rock festival.